CelloSerenity/iOS-26-JIT-LiveContainer-Walkthrough/install-sidestore.md

-Follow the steps at https://sidestore.io/ to install SideStore.
+Follow the steps starting at at https://docs.sidestore.io/docs/installation/prerequisites to install SideStore.

 When you create a pairing file, select "Install" under StikDebug as well.

 Next: